 If you don’t have home gym equipment, think squats, push-ups, crunches – exercises that test your limits.
 If you do have dumbbells, resistance bands, or other strength-training equipment at home, use them to complement your bodyweight exercises.

 This part of your home workout is sure to make you sweat, so be sure to keep a towel close by.
 Our personalised hand towels allow you to customise yours with your name, so it won’t get mixed up with the tea towels!

 Increase your flexibility and overall wellbeing with some floor stretches or yoga poses.
 Aside from the physical benefits, yoga goes hand in hand with mindfulness, which can reduce stress and improve your mood.
 There’s a wealth of online yoga resources that you can take advantage of while working out at home, including full beginner plans to get you started on your path to flexibility.

 If you’re new to yoga, why not make it more fun with a personalised yoga mat?
-Or for the seasoned yogis, create a more calming ambience with a personalised candle.
+Or for the seasoned yogis, create a more calming ambience with a

 The cooldown generally mirrors the warmup, as low-level cardiovascular work restores the heart rate to a resting state.
 If you’re too tired to star jumps and push-ups, try some shoulder rolls and a light stretching until you restore your regular breathing rate.

 We can help make any occasion special with a personalised gift or card.
 Explore gift ideas and thoughtful cards right here.